perxpective/Cybersecurity-Therapy/SMW/Practical/SMW Practical 3 - Configuring and Managing Resource Access.md

 ## PowerShell for Domain Enumeration
 1. On Windows 10, login as Mgr1
-2. Search and open a PowerShell ISH sessoin
+2. Search and open a PowerShell ISH session
 3. Create a domain object with the following command:
 ```
 $myObj = [System.DirectoryServices.ActiveDirectory.Domain]